jacobhogrefe/CSC210FinalProject/README.md

-## CSC210FinalProject
+# CSC210 Final Project
-This is an auto generated README.md file.
+This is the circuit file for the Blake 3000 8-bit computer.
+Any file other than the .gitignore and README.md has something to do with the project.